Factbox - Rebels target Gaddafi's hometown of Sirte

 RECENT EVENTS:

--- Libyan government forces fired three Scud-type missiles on Monday from the area of Sirte towards the coastal city of Misrata in central Libya, NATO said, but without effect.

--- Colonel Ahmed Bani, a senior rebel military spokesman, told Al Arabiya television on Tuesday that the rebels were currently negotiating with tribal leaders in Sirte for the surrender of the city without bloodshed.
+-- Colonel Ahmed Bani, a senior rebel military spokesman, told Al Arabiya television last week that the rebels were negotiating with tribal leaders in Sirte for the surrender of the city without bloodshed.

-(Writing by Christian Lowe in Algiers and David Cutler in London; Editing by Mark Heinrich)
+-- Rebel troops have advanced to within 100 km (60 miles) of Sirte from the east and are also approaching from Misrata in the west, and will fight for Sirte if negotiations fail, rebel commander Colonel Salem Muftah al-Refaidy said on August 28.